Course Catalog - Use Case - How to Build a University Catalog

 TIP: Waiting list

-If you use the CM Course Catalog Waiting list add-on, you will also have this form while creating the course.
+If you use the CM Course Catalog Waiting List add-on, you will also have this form while creating the course.
 It is useful so you don't lose students who can't participate in the course but want to in the future.
 Learn more about Managing the Waiting list.

 CM Course Catalog Custom Fields